-Places to Get a $20,000 Loan With No Credit Check
+Other Places to Get a $3,500 Loan With No Credit Check

 Friends and family: There's no limit on the amount you can borrow from friends and family, as long as they're willing to lend it.
 Just be sure to have a solid repayment plan so you don't ruin your relationship.

-Auto title lenders: You can get a loan for 15 to 30 days of around 25% to 50% of the value of your car.
+Auto title lenders: You can get a loan of around 25% to 50% of the value of your car, to be repaid in 15 to 30 days.
 But if you can’t pay it back – with interest as high as 25% of what you borrow – you could lose your car.

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.